sevensense-robotics/core_research_manual/pages/installation_and_upgrade.md

 Follow these steps to upgrade to the newest firmware and driver:

-> :warning: **Warning**: Do not unplug the power to the Alphasense Core while flashing is in progress.
+> :warning: **Warning**: Do not unplug the power to the Core Research while flashing is in progress.
 This can brick the device.

 1. Upgrade the driver and firmware packages
    ```console
    sudo apt install alphasense-driver-core alphasense-viewer alphasense-firmware ros-melodic-alphasense-driver-ros
    ```
-2. Connect **ONLY ONE** Alphasense Core to the host.
+2. Connect **ONLY ONE** Core Research to the host.
 3. Run the upgrade utility, and confirm the upgrade.

    ```console